dmlaziuk/dmlaziuk.github.io/_posts/2017-12-30-pushkin-contest.md

 end
 ```

+Here is the results table:

+![Pushkin]({{ "/images/pushkin.png" | absolute_url }})

-In the contest I took **second** place.
+In the contest I took **second** place (my name is dmlaziuk).
 I'm very proud of it.

-Here are the results table (my name is dmlaziuk):

-![Pushkin]({{ "/images/pushkin.png" | absolute_url }})

 Here is the statistics for single run:
 ```